olotintemitope/LaraCrud/README.md

 `composer global create-project --prefer-dist laztopaz/laracrud`

 ### How to use
-- From your terminal navigate to your current Laravel project directory, type or copy php `~/.composer/laracrud/laracrud make:crud [name]` it has some optional parameters you should be aware of.
+- From your terminal, navigate to your current Laravel project directory and type or copy php `~/.composer/laracrud/laracrud make:crud [name]`
+  - It has some optional parameters you should be aware of, such as;

 - `--m=[create|update]` can be passed to the command if you want a new migration file or you just want to update the existing schema.